 Slumberjack is Fletcher Ehlers and Morgan Then, a production duo from Perth that came together on disparate cultural influences and rhythmic foundations.
 From Vietnam to Borneo, and from classical percussion to the school marching band.

-We caught up with Ehlers and Then before they play Old Mates at Platform One this Friday.
+We caught up with Ehlers and Then before they play Mountain Sounds Festival this weekend.

 Broadsheet: Where did you grow up and where are you based now?